Raphael40/Java-Course/03_java-fundamentals/02_variables_operators.md

 For example, to assign the number 10 to a variable I would do this:

 ```
-int myNumber = 10
+int myNumber = 10;
 ```

 Where `int` is the data type, myNumber is the name of the variable and it is being assigned the number 10 with the = assignment operator.

+The line always end with a semi-colon `;`

 The rest follow the same pattern:

 ```
-float myFLoat = 2.5;
+double myDouble = 2.5;
 char myLetter = 'B';
 boolean myBoolean = true;
-String myString = 'Kitten';
+String myString = "Kitten";
 ```

-Refactor your `FirstClass` so that the text we printed is saved to a variable called `text`, then print the variable and run the code.
+In the Java-fundamentals-starter branch of the supporting repo create a new package; `main/java/variables_and_operators` and inside it create a class called Variables.

 It should look like this: